telerik/reporting-docs/report-items/panel.md

 ---
 title: Panel
-page_title: Panel Report Item Overview
+page_title: Panel Report Item at a Glance
 description: "Learn more about the Telerik Reporting Panel which acts as a container for other report items and how to arrange its layout and accommodate its content through the supported global properties."
 slug: telerikreporting/designing-reports/report-structure/panel
 tags: telerik, reporting, report, items, panel, organize, layout, accommodate, content, shrink, global, properties